fuzeplay/flyer-dev-env-setup-instructions/burn-bootloader-instructions.md

 ![The Cable](https://github.com/fuzeplay/flyer-dev-env-setup-instructions/blob/master/images/usb_tiny_cable.jpg?raw=true)

+The green light on the USBtinyISP should turn on while it is connected to your laptop.

 ### 5 Go to Tools > Burn Bootloader

+The red light on the USBtinyISP should turn on during the burning process.

 If everything worked correctly, you should see the following in the Arduino IDE: